dansanderson/mega65-welcome-guide/updating-core.md

 When you turn on your MEGA65 normally, it checks to see if slot 1 contains a core, and uses it if present.
 Otherwise it falls back to core 0.
 You will put the new core you just downloaded in slot 1 for regular use.

 Hold the <kbd>Ctrl</kbd> key and press <kbd>1</kbd>.
-Use the cursor keys to find the `mega65-1.cor` filename (a shortened version of the full filename).
+Use the cursor keys to find `r3r095.cor`.
+(If you didn't rename it to use a shorter name, it may appear as something like "`mega65-1.cor`".)
 If there is a second one with a stripey thing next to it, select the one _without_ the stripey thing.
 Press <kbd>Return</kbd>, then press any key when prompted to install the core.

 ![The core file selection screen](screenshots/cor_selection.jpg)